Social Prescribing Pilots in Ontario - where does OT fit it?

 One of the factors that Social Prescribing addresses is social isolation - a very real issue for many, especially amongst the elderly.
 The United Kingdom recently appointed the world's first Minister for Loneliness and a national Loneliness Strategy which includes goals to enable all GPs to refer clients through social prescribing by 2023.
 Studies put the harm from social isolation on par with smoking and obesity and identifies the increased risk of depression and dementia.

-In Ontario, the project goal is to demonstrate, in a data-driven and evidence-informed way, what we know anecdotally – that people are healthier when they’re connected to social and community supports, and when they are empowered to play meaningful roles in both their own health and the health of their wider community.
+In Ontario, the Alliance for Healthier Communities articulate their project goal is "to demonstrate, in a data-driven and evidence-informed way, what we know anecdotally – that people are healthier when they’re connected to social and community supports, and when they are empowered to play meaningful roles in both their own health and the health of their wider community".
 Occupational therapists will recognize fundamental tenants of their profession in this approach which, though not labelled "occupational therapy", "occupational performance" or "participation in occupations that are meaningful to a person", recognizes the holistic focus required to truly address a person's health and well-being.

 Implications for Occupational Therapists